Real estate deal analysis has often meant spreadsheets, manual data entry, and hoping nothing slips through the cracks.

-An AI real estate deal analyzer is software that uses machine learning to evaluate investment properties by automatically extracting and analyzing data from rent rolls, leases, and financial documents.
-Rather than requiring manual data entry into spreadsheets, AI deal analyzers ingest unstructured files, scanned PDFs, lease addenda, email attachments, and pull out the numbers and terms that matter for underwriting decisions.
+An AI real estate deal analyzer is a software that uses machine learning to evaluate investment properties.
+It extracts and analyzes data from rent rolls, leases, and financial documents.

 AI deal analyzers typically deliver three core capabilities: